Halal Food in Tokyo: Best Areas for Ramen, Wagyu, Sushi and Prayer-Friendly Planning

 When searching for Tokyo halal food, you will often see different labels.
 These labels matter because not every restaurant follows the same preparation rules.

-• Halal-certified: The restaurant or menu has been certified by a recognized halal body.
-This is usually the clearest option, but you should still check whether the certification covers the whole restaurant or specific dishes.
+• Halal-certified: The restaurant or menu has been reviewed by a halal certification body.
+This is usually the clearest option, but you should still check whether the certification covers the whole restaurant or only specific dishes.

 • Food-only halal: The food may be halal-certified or prepared with halal ingredients, but the restaurant may still serve alcohol to other customers.